Snackme/locng-homepage/README.md

 # locng-homepage
 My homepage for projects and ambitions.
+Here is where I showcase my work and tell a bit more about myself